-Here, at Appleford School we value PSHEE as a way to support pupils' development as human beings, to enable them to understand and respect who they are, to empower them with a voice and to equip them for life and learning.
-We include the statutory Relationships, Sex and Health and Economic Education within our whole-school PSHEE Programme.
-To ensure progression and a spiral curriculum, we use Jigsaw as our chosen teaching and learning programme and tailor it to our pupils' needs.
-The mapping document, 'Programme Builder for Key 3-4', shows exactly how we meet the statutory RSE and Health Education requirements.
+Here, at Appleford School we value PSHEE as a way to support students' development as human beings, to enable them to understand and respect who they are, to empower them with a voice and to equip them for life and learning.

+We include the statutory Relationships, Sex and Health Education within our whole-school PSHEE Programme.

+To ensure progression and a spiral curriculum, we use the PSHE Association, the mindful approach to PSHEE, as our chosen teaching and learning programme and tailor it to our students' needs.
+The mapping document, 'Primary and Secondary PSHE Association', shows exactly how the PSHE Association and, therefore, our school, meets the statutory RSE and Health Education requirements.

-This programme's complimentary update policy ensures we are always using the most up-to-date teaching materials and that our teachers are well supported.
+This programme's complimentary update policy ensures we are always using the most up-to-date teaching materials and that our teachers are well-supported.

-Our PSHE policy is informed by existing DfE guidance:
+Our PSHEE policy is informed by existing DfE guidance:

-- Keeping Children Safe in Education (statutory guidance) - Respectful School Communities: Self Review and Signposting Tool (a tool to support a whole school approach that promotes respect and discipline) - Behaviour and Discipline in Schools (advice for schools, including advice for appropriate behaviour between pupils) - Equality Act 2010 and schools - SEND code of practice: 0 to 25 years (statutory guidance) - Alternative Provision (statutory guidance) - Mental Health and Behaviour in Schools (advice for schools) - Preventing and Tackling Bullying (advice for schools, including advice on cyberbullying) - Sexual violence and sexual harassment between children in schools (advice for schools) - The Equality and Human Rights Commission Advice and Guidance (provides advice on avoiding discrimination in a variety of educational contexts) - Promoting Fundamental British Values as part of SMSC in schools (guidance for maintained schools on promoting basic important British values as part of pupils' spiritual, moral, social and cultural (SMSC)
+- Keeping Children Safe in Education (statutory guidance) - Respectful School Communities: Self Review and Signposting Tool (a tool to support a whole school approach that promotes respect and discipline) - Behaviour and Discipline in Schools (advice for schools, including advice for appropriate behaviour between pupils) - Equality Act 2010 and schools - SEND code of practice: 0 to 25 years (statutory guidance) - Alternative Provision (statutory guidance) - Mental Health and Behaviour in Schools (advice for schools) - Preventing and Tackling Bullying (advice for schools, including advice on cyberbullying) - Sexual violence and sexual harassment between children in schools (advice for schools)

-• SMSC requirements for independent schools (guidance for independent schools on how they should support pupils' spiritual, moral, social and cultural development).
+- The Equality and Human Rights Commission Advice and Guidance (provides advice on avoiding discrimination in a variety of educational contexts) - Promoting Fundamental British Values as part of SMSC in schools (guidance for maintained schools on promoting basic important British values as part of pupils' spiritual, moral, social and cultural (SMSC) - SMSC requirements for independent schools (guidance for independent schools on how they should support pupils' spiritual, moral, social and cultural development).